-How can I close an app in Windows 8?
+How to close an app in Windows 8

 Microsoft wants to change users' Windows experience by having any open apps remain running until shutdown.
 The purpose of this is to hasten application load times when they are re-opened (similar to cookies on your Internet browser).
 Unfortunately, this approach can fill a user's taskbar and memory with unwanted applications and programs.
 The following sections contain instructions on how clear apps from one or both areas.